Prospects for Neutrino Observation and Mass Measurement from Binary Neutron Star Mergers: Neutrino mass sensitivity

 Based on our $z_\text{cut}$ analysis, we do not expect to record a neutrino from a binary neutron star merger at $z\gtrsim 0.07$.
 Therefore, for the merger yielding the observed neutrino, detectable in a 5~Mt detector, we take a representative distance of 250~Mpc.
 We take the neutrino energy to be $20$~MeV.
 Since the time delay, introduced in \cref{eq:timing}, at the considered distances reads approximately $\Delta t \approx L \,m_\nu^2/(2 E_\nu^2)$, our results can be mapped to any combination of energy and distance, given the $L/E_\nu^2$ dependence.

 We perform a uniform scan over the lightest neutrino mass in the range $(0,\,0.45)$ eV, and for each mass, we generate neutrino time delay values, denoted as $\Delta t_d$; overall, we generate $10^6$ values.
 This time interval is the sum of the delay due to the nonzero neutrino mass (see \cref{eq:timing}) and the emission time relative to coalescence; the latter is drawn from time-dependent luminosity profiles in Ref.~\cite{Fujibayashi:2020dvr} ($\sim$6~s total emission) and Ref.~\cite{Lippuner:2017bfm} (0.6~s).
 Note the distinction between $\Delta t_d$ and $\Delta t_\text{tot}$ employed in \cref{sec:bkg}: while both include the time delay due to neutrino mass, in $\Delta t_\text{tot}$ we included the full duration of the emission time, conservatively maximizing the neutrino time delay.
 We also account for the uncertainty in the measured distance from binary neutron star mergers.
 For each of the sampled points, the distance is drawn from a Gaussian distribution, with a mean value of $250$ Mpc, and $\sigma = 25$ Mpc, which is 10\% of the mean distance.
-Note that the distance to GW170817 was measured with a $\sim$25\% uncertainty \cite{LIGOScientific:2017vwq}, and significant improvements are expected in the era of Cosmic Explorer and Einstein Telescope.
+Note that the distance to GW170817 was measured with a $\sim$25\% uncertainty \cite{LIGOScientific:2017vwq}, { further precision was later achieved by applying the surface brightness fluctuation technique to the host galaxy NGC4993~\cite{Cantiello:2018ffy}.
+Such an approach may also help reduce the distance uncertainty for future BNS mergers.} Significant improvements are expected in the era of Cosmic Explorer and Einstein Telescope.
 At a 5~Mt WCD, the relevant neutrino scattering process is inverse beta decay, which involves electron antineutrinos.
 Transforming to the mass basis and weighting with $|U_{ei}|^2$ (PMNS matrix elements squared), we calculate the relative numbers of $\nu_1$, $\nu_2$, and $\nu_3$ interactions in our sample.
 In normal neutrino mass ordering, $\nu_1$ corresponds to the lightest neutrino mass that we scan over, while the heavier two are computed using the precisely measured neutrino mass-squared differences from oscillation experiments.
 We present results for normal ordering only, with calculations for the inverted ordering differing only marginally.